laurakond/Stitch-Art-Guides-pp4/README.md

     - My Tutorials page
     - Edit Tutorial page
     - Cancel booking prompt
-- Upon an attempt to access any of these the following alert messages will be activated:
+- Upon an attempt to access any of these the following alert messages will be displayed:
-    - If the user attempts to access any of the restricted pages by typing in the url link to the browser, the following message will appear and the user will be automatically redirected to the Sign up page:
+    - If an unregistered user attempts to access any of the restricted pages by typing in the url link to the browser, the following message will appear and the user will be automatically redirected to the Sign up page:
         ![No access to this content](documentation/images/features/no-access-to-content.jpg)
         - Upon successful sign up, the user will be redirected to the page they have attempted to access.
     - If the content that the user attempted to access belongs to another user, for example, editing the tutorial booking, the following alert message will appear: